JensRas/CS327-Assignment2/README.md

 * Via Release: Download latest release and unzip twice.
 * Via Cloning: Clone via gitbash/github desktop.

-## Running the tests
+## Playing

-Simply compile the program using the Makefile (make) and run using ./chess - Use gdb chess to debug using gdb.
+Simply compile the program using the Makefile (make) and run using ./chess
+- Use gdb chess to debug using gdb.
 To play, use W, A, S, D to move the cursor and Enter to select and place pieces.

 ## Authors